dlindahl/network_executive/README.md

 An experimental application used to drive displays hung around an office.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'network_executive'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install network_executive

+## Usage

+TODO: Write usage instructions here

 ## Network

 A class that represents a server instance.
 This is what holds the channel-line up and serves content to the browser.

     var network = NetExec.createNetwork();